 TQP grants fund programs that improve the quality of teachers in high-need schools and early education programs by providing high quality training to teachers and leaders.
 Three types of partnership grants are available under this program.
 Pre-Baccalaureate Preparation of Teachers program grants aim to reform teacher preparation programs by increasing the use of research-based models to guide instruction, improving teacher and early education instructor recruitment, and strengthening training programs.
 Teaching Residency program grants are used to develop evidence-based teacher residency programs that give novice teachers the opportunity to learn from successful experienced teachers.
 School Leadership grants are used to provide professional development to principals and other school leaders.

-Congress appropriated $41 million for Teacher Quality Partnership Grants in 2013, slightly less than in fiscal year 2012 due to the sequester.
-In 2013, 28 continuing grants were awarded, averaging $1.5 million.
-The President's 2014 Budget Request would remove funding for the program and instead fold it into a teacher effectiveness program created under proposed program consolidations.
+Congress appropriated $41 million for Teacher Quality Partnership Grants in 2014, carrying over the post-sequester funding from the prior year.
+In 2014, funds were directed primarily to new awards, where as 2013 funds were used for continuing grants.
+The President's 2015 Budget Request would remove funding for the program and instead fold it into a teacher effectiveness program created under proposed program consolidations.
 Return to table of contents.

 Advanced Certification or Advanced Credentialing

 Advanced Certification/Advanced Credentialing is a competitive grant program that provides grants to develop and implement activities that encourage and support teachers seeking additional training through the National Board for Professional Teaching Standards, the National Council on Teacher Quality, and other authorized nonprofits.
 Grants are available to state educational agencies (SEAs), LEAs, or nationally recognized certification and credentialing organizations in partnership with LEAs or SEAs.
 In 2010, no new awards were made under this program, but the U.S. Department of Education made one continuing award of $11 million to the National Board for Professional Teaching Standards.
 No funding was provided in fiscal year 2014.